chapel-lang/chplforpyp-docs/docs/source/batteries.rst

 .. warning::
-    This page was developed by a community member in 2015 and is not being actively maintained.
+    This page was contributed in 2015 and is not being actively maintained.
 Please refer to chapel-lang.org/docs instead.

 Batteries
 =========